underhillanna/PhotosynQ-Documentation/help/_macros_View_your_Macros.md

 1. Go to your user profile by clicking on your user name in the top menu bar.
 If you are not signed in, do that first.
 2. Select the **Macros** tab to list all of your Macros.
 3. Click on a Macro to get to the Macro page with the Macro description, the Macro Code, the Measurement data and the Comments.
-On the right hand-side, you will further find the Protocol category, the connected macro and compatible instruments.
+On the right hand-side, you will further find the Protocol category, the connected macro and compatible Instruments.

 #### Desktop